syncfusion-content/angular-docs/angular/Schedule/how-to.md

 The client-side validation of the fields present within the custom appointment window can be handled before submitting it, by adding appropriate validation classes to each field.

-Create a sample for Custom Appointment window, before proceeding with the following validations.
+Refer the steps [here](/angular/schedule/customization#appointment-window-customization) and create a sample for Custom Appointment window, before proceeding with the following validations.

 In the custom appointment window sample, create an additional CSS class **validation** as mentioned below to add it to the appropriate fields, if the validation of such fields fails.